Ravin Gandhi

-Ravin Gandhi is an American businessman.
+Ravin Gandhi (born 1973) is an American businessman.
 Gandhi was an executive with Coatings and Chemicals Corporation before its sale to Akzo Nobel.
 He later founded Glenborn Partners, a private equity firm, and GMM Nonstick Coatings, where he remained its CEO after its 2016 sale to Showa Denko.

 Early life and education

 Ravin Gandhi was born in Waukegan, Illinois in 1973.
 He graduated from Glenbrook South High School in 1990, graduated from University of Illinois at Urbana–Champaign in 1994, and became a CPA.
 Gandhi received his MBA from the Kellogg Graduate School of Management in 2000.

 Career

 Gandhi began his career in 1994 working as a chartered accountant at KPMG Consulting, before joining his father's company Coatings and Chemicals Corporation.
 Gandhi eventually engineered the company's sale to Akzo Nobel in 1998.
 Following the sale, he became President of Akzo Nobel Nonstick Coatings.
-In 2002 he founded Glenborn Partners, a private equity firm.
+In 2002, he founded Glenborn Partners, a private equity firm.
 In 2007, Gandhi founded GMM Nonstick Coatings, following the end of his non-compete clause with Akzo Nobel.
 GMM became one of the world's largest suppliers of non-stick coatings, and was acquired by Showa Denko KK in 2016.
 Following the sale, Gandhi remained the CEO of GMM, and in 2019 led the acquisition by SDK of ILAG nonstick coatings.
+In 2024, Gandhi stepped down from GMM.

-As an investor, Gandhi is also an investor in Hester Biosciences and the first investor in KeyMe.
+As an investor, Gandhi is also an investor in Hester Biosciences, Throne Labs, Apptronik, and the first investor in KeyMe.
 He is also a commentator on CNBC, CNN, Bloomberg, Fox Business, Fox News, and MSNBC, and a contributor to Fortune, Inc. Magazine, and Entrepreneur.